 The town’s bright-blue buildings are mostly in the medina, a small knot of steep cobbled alleys that twist and wind their way up a hill.
 As you stroll through, you’ll discover Andalusian arches and hidden streets and improbable dead-ends.
 It’s small enough that you won’t get too lost, but dense enough to occupy a whole day if you’d like.

 There’s much debate as to why the locals have painted their city blue.
 Some say the residents use the paint for its theoretical ability to repel mosquitos, while others attribute the tradition to an influx of Jewish refugees fleeing from persecution during the Spanish Inquisition (or from the Holocaust).
 Whatever the reason, most of the homes and shops here range from a blue-white to an intense indigo, earning Chefchaouen the nickname the ‘Blue Pearl’.

 The medina is also packed with artisans selling traditional wares.
-You’ll find Berber necklaces and bracelets displayed on the walls of narrow staircases and bright Moroccan slippers arrayed on small tables tucked into doorways.
+You’ll find Amazigh necklaces and bracelets displayed on the walls of narrow staircases and bright Moroccan slippers arrayed on small tables tucked into doorways.
 Weavers hang wool blankets, hats, shawls and rugs on walls and over windows in the lanes, or fold them neatly on tables in squares.

 Because it’s so camera friendly, the city has begun to attract more visitors, so we suggest waking up early to enjoy the streets in relative quiet.

 The city’s central square is Outa el Hammam, a cobbled, tree-lined plaza dominated by the red mudbrick kasbah.
 Built in the 15th century, it has since been heavily restored.
 Today, it houses an ethnographic museum, where you can explore Chefchaouen’s history and culture through exhibits of pottery, photographs and weapons.